alexyin2/Linear-Regression_Python_Not_Using_sklearn/README.md

    In using Gradient Descent, we don't need to calculate the inverse of X matrix, and we also don't need to worry about the problem of dummy varialbe trap.
 But we'll have to decide our learning rate, which may effect the speed of finding the solutions.

-2. So perhaps in using R or Python, the packages all use Gradient Descent when calculating linear regression?
+### 2. When using R or Python, the packages use Gradient Descent instead of OLS?

    **_Ans_:**